Trees must fall to make way for space shuttle's L.A. road trip

 Rudolph said the museum has taken pains to limit arboreal impacts as much as possible to smaller or sickly trees, those considered invasive species and those likely to be removed later because of sidewalk damage or future light-rail construction.
 More than a quarter of them are on airport property.

 "We believe we'll leave the neighborhoods with far more trees and healthier trees," he said.

 Endeavour was scheduled to travel piggyback on top of a specially modified 747 jet plane en route from Florida to California this week.
 But its departure from the Kennedy Space Center for the first leg of its final flight was delayed for a day until Wednesday due to bad weather.

 NASA said Endeavour is now expected to arrive on Friday at the Los Angeles airport, where the mammoth orbiter will be readied for ground transport to the science center, located in downtown L.A.'s Exposition Park.

 Preparations were already under way along its route, which starts by crossing two runways that will be briefly shut down before dawn on October 12 as the shuttle rolls out to the street.

 In addition to removing trees and other obstacles, crews have spent weeks raising the height of above-ground power, phone and cable lines that run horizontally across Endeavour's path.

 Three sets of high-voltage lines that cannot be permanently raised will instead be removed and replaced one at a time to allow Endeavour to pass.
 And large steel plates will be laid on the ground in front of the ship to reinforce sections of pavement that might otherwise be compromised.

 As for the loss of trees, none slated to be chopped down is a native species or "heritage tree," Rudolph said.
-Replacements will be boxed trees that already stand 10 to 14 feet (three to 4.2 metres) tall.
+Replacements will be boxed trees that already stand 10 to 14 feet tall.